-(3) Annual pension accrued at year-end is based on deferred pension payable at age 65 based on pensionable service and average earnings as of June 30, 2017.
+(2) Annual pension accrued at year-end is based on deferred pension payable at age 65 based on pensionable service and average earnings as of June 30, 2018.

-(4) Annual pension payable at age 65 is based on projected service at age 65 and average earnings as of June 30, 2017.
+(3) Annual pension payable at age 65 is based on projected service at age 65 and average earnings as of June 30, 2018.

-(5) Compensatory elements include service cost, impact of plan amendments, if any, and the impact of changes to compensation from the previous year that differed from the previous year's assumptions.
+(4) Compensatory elements include service cost, impact of plan amendments, if any, and the impact of changes to compensation from the previous year that differed from the previous year's assumptions.

-(6) Non-compensatory elements include change in measurement assumptions (not related to plan amendments), such as interest rates, salary increase or mortality, if any.
-On June 30, 2017, the interest rate was 3.40% per annum (3.40% per annum on June 30, 2016.
-In addition, the following changes to assumptions were reflected at June 30, 2017: the mortality assumption was updated to the CPM 2014 Private Mortality Table with generational projections using CPM Improvement Scale B (CPM 2014 Combined Public/Private Mortality Table with generational projections using CPM Improvement Scale B at June 30, 2016); and the salary increase assumption was updated to 3.00% per annum (3.50% per annum on June 30, 2016).
+(5) Non-compensatory elements include change in measurement assumptions (not related to plan amendments), such as interest rates, salary increase or mortality, if any.
+On June 30, 2018, the interest rate was 3.60% per annum (3.40% per annum on June 30, 2017).

-(7) Measurement of accrued obligation reflects the accounting assumptions used in Corby's financial statements.
+(6) Measurement of accrued obligation reflects the accounting assumptions used in Corby's financial statements.